 - Act fast: The faster you deal with a stain, the better your chances of success.
 Sometimes you may not be at home or near a laundry facility when you notice a stain.
 Try to deal with the stain as soon as possible, rather than throwing the item in the hamper to deal with later.
 Blot away any excess liquids quickly, and scrape away solids like wax with a knife.

-- Apply stain remover to the underside of the fabric: Though you might think you should put your stain remover product directly on the stain, it’s actually more effective when you apply it to the back of the garment.
+- Apply stain remover for clothes to the underside of the fabric: Though you might think you should put your stain remover product directly on the stain, it’s actually more effective when you apply it to the back of the garment.
 This helps push the stain away from the fabric, rather than deeper into the fibers.
 Place the stained side down on a paper towel or rag while you treat the fabric from the back.

 - Take extra care with delicates: Avoid rubbing and using harsh stain treatments on delicate fabrics.
 If an item is labeled for dry clean only, bring it in as soon as possible and let the professionals handle it.